MPIBGC-TEE/persam/solids/soils/README.md

 At MPI-BGC, sieving is carried out in the greenhouse and the space has to be booked in advance at this link: https://teamup.com/ksa4ng2jmfe4wcwp37

 Use gloves at all times and wash them before starting the soil manipulation.

+Time: the required time will depend on the soil type and amount.
+As a reference consider 20-40 min per sample.

 ### Materials
 - 2 mm sieves.